blackbonehoneybadger/KingFace/README.md

 * Upload videos, audio files and images which appear in separate columns

 This is an early MVP and does not include backend or blockchain integration yet.

+## Planned features

+The long‑term vision for KingFace includes:

+* Minting user content as NFTs on Solana
+* The **KFT** utility token powering likes and marketplace transactions
+* A referral program called **Roots Family** to grow the community